CSCC012023/final-project-s23-passion-pals/doc/sprint4/iteration-04.plan.md

 #### Goals and tasks
 We will likely be adding tasks as we go for this sprint if we notice changes we want to make, or given time permits us to add more.

-Order of importance is rough - includes added tasks throughou sprint
+Order of importance is rough - includes added tasks throughout sprint
 * Quiz 4 SMS on event join or friend request - Amitoz
   * Adding phone numbers for user
   * Actual SMS notifications